aws-samples/serverless-patterns/apigw-ec2/README.md

 ## Testing

-1. You can now invoke the REST API by executing a GET request via the below CURL command or from the browser.
-Copy the output from the Outputs section after deployment.
+1. You can now invoke the REST API by executing a GET request via the CURL command present in the output section or invoke the REST API from the browser using the API URL obtained from the Outputs section after deployment.

 ## Cleanup